AdobeDocs/experience-platform.en/help/landing/governance-privacy-security/consent/overview.md

 1. A customer provides their consent preferences for data collection through a dialog on your website.
 1. Your CMP detects the consent preference change, and maps those changes to a standard XDM schema.
-1. Using the [!DNL Experience Platform Web SDK], the structured consent data is sent to Adobe Experience Platform.
+1. Using the Experience Platform Web SDK, the structured consent data is sent to Adobe Experience Platform.
 1. The collected consent data is ingested into a [!DNL Profile]-enabled dataset whose schema contains Adobe-standard consent fields.

-In addition to SDK commands triggered by CMP consent-change hooks, consent data can also flow into [!DNL Experience Platform] through any customer-generated XDM data that is uploaded directly to a [!DNL Profile]-enabled dataset.
+In addition to SDK commands triggered by CMP consent-change hooks, consent data can also flow into Experience Platform through any customer-generated XDM data that is uploaded directly to a [!DNL Profile]-enabled dataset.

 <!-- (Out of scope?)
-Any segments shared with [!DNL Platform] by Adobe Audience Manager (through the [!DNL Audience Manager] source connector or otherwise) may also contain consent data, provided that the appropriate fields have been applied to those segments through [!DNL Experience Cloud Identity Service].
+Any segments shared with Platform by Adobe Audience Manager (through the [!DNL Audience Manager] source connector or otherwise) may also contain consent data, provided that the appropriate fields have been applied to those segments through [!DNL Experience Cloud Identity Service].
 For more information on collecting consent data in [!DNL Audience Manager], see the document on the [Adobe Audience Manager plug-in for IAB TCF](https://experienceleague.adobe.com/docs/audience-manager/user-guide/overview/data-privacy/consent-management/aam-iab-plugin.html). -->

 ## Determine how to generate customer consent data within your CMP {#consent-data}